imker25/gpsa/ReadMe.md

         One or more track files (only *.gpx) supported at the moment
 Options:
   -correction string
-        Tell how the programm should correct the elevation data read from the track.
+        Define how to correct the elevation data read in from the track.
 Possible values are [steps linear none ] (default "steps")
   -depth string
-        Tell how depth the program should analyse the files.
+        Define the way the program should analyse the files.
 Possible values are [segment file track ] (default "track") -dont-panic
-        Tell if the prgramm will exit with panic, or with negiatv exit code in error cases (default true) -help
+        Define if the programm will exit with panic or with a negativ exit code in error cases (default true).
+Possible values are ToDoTobi
+  -help
         Prints this help message
   -license
         Print the license information of the program -out-file string
-        Tell where to write the output.
-StdOut is used when not set -print-csv-header
+        Define where to write the output. (default "StdOut" if not explicitly set) -print-csv-header
-        Print out a csv header line (default true) -skip-error-exit
+        Print out a csv header line (default true).
+Possible values are ToDoTobi -skip-error-exit
-        Don't exit the program on track file processing errors -verbose
+        Use this flag if you don't want to abort the program during track file processing errors -verbose
         Run the program with verbose output
   -version